 - Visit the Confucius Insitute Scholarship website at http://cis.chinese.cn and read the application details and eligibility criteria carefully.
 At this stage you can also set up an individual account on the site if you wish (you will need to do this before you can submit an application).

 - Complete this form to advise the BCI of your intention to apply for a Hanban scholarship.
-We will need to confirm your eligibility and provide a reference letter and the earlier we are aware of your application the better.

 - Start looking into potential host institutions and check if they have any specific application criteria of their own.

 - Check HSK and HSKK exam dates and ensure that you will have taken the necessary exam (and received the results) prior to your application deadline.

 Online registration for Hanban scholarships is available from 1 March 2019.
 After this date you need to:

 - Log on to the Confucius Institute Scholarship website to select the programme and host institution that you want to apply for.

 - Contact the host institution you are applying to and double check whether they have any additional eligibility criteria.
 They may ask you to provide additional documents with your application.

 - Gather all the documentation required for your application.